 - coarse sea salt for sprinkling - 1 teaspoon

-Increase the heat to high and cook, without stirring, until the syrup reaches 290°.
+- Increase the heat to high and cook, without stirring, until the syrup reaches 290°-300°, it should be a deep golden brown.
 Immediately remove from heat.

 - (*Brittle can be incredible temperamental, so bear in mind that you need to heat your syrup to 310°, Your stovetop, candy thermometer and the climate can all factor the process.
 You can drop a small amount of the mixture into very cold water to test, it should separate into hard and brittle threads when it is ready.)

 - Quickly stir in the butter, bourbon and vanilla, baking soda, pecans and bacon bites.
 Be careful as the mixture will start to foam.
 The foam should quickly subside, at this point you will pour the hot mixture into the prepared baking sheet as quickly and as thin as possible.
 I used a wooden spoon to gently spread the mixture out because my pour wasn't too even.
 The mixture is a hot sticky mess at this point, but it's also a lot of fun to work with!